Bring Your Own Model Setup Guide

 8. 8Click Test & add.

-Note: Google AI Studio is the free / direct API.
-Vertex AI is the enterprise option — see the Vertex section below.
+Note: Google AI Studio is the simplest, direct Gemini API (it has a free tier, with paid usage beyond it).
+Vertex AI is the enterprise option.
+See the Vertex section below.

 Together AI